thespis-rs/thespis/README.md

 Thespis has the following goals:

-- target futures 0.3 and async/await immediately, so won't compile on stable for a while.
 - separate interface from implementation.
-Clients can use the interface while freely chosing which implementation they want for each concept: Addr, Mailbox, Envelope, ...
+Clients can use the interface while freely chosing which implementation they want for each concept: Addr, Mailbox, ...
 Everybody can make their own implementations, yet stay compatible with all other actors.
 Libraries can expose actors without choosing an implementation, and let the binary application choose.
 - users don't pay for what they don't use: if you are on a single threaded machine, you shouldn't pay thread sync.
 If you are doing actors in process, you shouldn't pay for network logic...
 - run everywhere: no_std, single/multithreaded, all targets: wasm, embedded, win, unix, mac, ...